lucapodo/llm4vis-index/README.md

 ## LLM4VIS hypercube dimensions
 An LLM4VIS methodology can be delineated by a hypercube comprising the following dimensions:
-1. Learning Strategy (Fine-tuning/Few-zero-shot learning): This dimension defines the methodology used for model training.
+1. **Learning Strategy (Fine-tuning/Few-zero-shot learning)**: This dimension defines the methodology used for model training.
-2. Task-Agnosticism: This dimension assesses whether the model's input encompasses only the dataset or incorporates user utterances.
+2. **Task-Agnosticism**: This dimension assesses whether the model's input encompasses only the dataset or incorporates user utterances.
-3. Approach: This dimension distinguishes between a pure LLM approach and one enriched with additional tools or methodologies.
+3. **Approach**: This dimension distinguishes between a pure LLM approach and one enriched with additional tools or methodologies.
-4. Output Explainability: This dimension determines whether the model merely provides a visualization or includes a narrative to elucidate the reasoning strategy.
+4. **Output Explainability**: This dimension determines whether the model merely provides a visualization or includes a narrative to elucidate the reasoning strategy.
-5. Effort: This dimension quantifies the computational and strategic effort required to generate the output.
+5. **Effort**: This dimension quantifies the computational and strategic effort required to generate the output.

 By leveraging these dimensions, it becomes feasible to categorize and evaluate all proposed approaches in the literature, providing a comprehensive overview of the current state-of-the-art in this domain.